meanxson/doom-challenge/external/glfw/README.md

  - [Win32] Bugfix: Content scale queries could fail silently (#1615)
  - [Win32] Bugfix: Content scales could have garbage values if monitor was recently disconnected (#1615)
- - [Win32] Bugfix: A window created maximized and undecorated would cover the whole monitor (#1806)
+ - [Win32] Bugfix: A Window created maximized and undecorated would cover the whole monitor (#1806)
- - [Win32] Bugfix: The default restored window position was lost when creating a maximized window
+ - [Win32] Bugfix: The default restored Window position was lost when creating a maximized Window
- - [Win32] Bugfix: `glfwMaximizeWindow` would make a hidden window visible
+ - [Win32] Bugfix: `glfwMaximizeWindow` would make a hidden Window visible
  - [Win32] Bugfix: `Alt+PrtSc` would emit `GLFW_KEY_UNKNOWN` and a different
    scancode than `PrtSc` (#1993)
  - [Win32] Bugfix: `GLFW_KEY_PAUSE` scancode from `glfwGetKeyScancode` did not